 The purpose of this groove (or multiple grooves sometimes) is to help the ski track straight.
 This benign-looking feature provides directional stability by forcing snow up into the groove.
 As it’s in the groove, it becomes compressed into a small ridge for the ski to travel along.

 It works in much the same way (although opposite in shape) as the keel of a boat.
-As cool as that groove is, though, it makes turning more challenging.
+As cool as that groove is, though, it makes performing downhill turns slightly more challenging.
 That’s because you now have to fight against the directional stability that it’s created.

 You can find some backcountry cross-country skis (i.e. Madshus Epochs) that don’t feature center grooves.
 As such, they’re designed with a better backcountry downhill experience in mind.